SakuraComputing/hotel-ui/README.md

 using React Testing library, testing the user experience as per RTL.
 So tests are on the Dashboard component

+### Notes on testing

+I would use a mock store for testing in a real project not the actual store

 # On the Beach Frontend Software Engineer code test

 Produce a HTML, CSS and JavaScript representation of the given `design.png` with the following features: